 As with any career path, Sailors are eligible for raises and promotions based on performance, accumulated years of service, and needs of the Navy.
 In addition, Congress generally authorizes a military pay raise every year to reflect cost-of-living increases.

 Our people are our most valuable assets, so we care for them well.
-With world-class training, opportunity to pay for college and advanced degrees, access to the best health care in the country, retirement plans, tax incentives, and more perks than you could have imagined, Navy Active Duty benefits are the most competitive out there.
+With world-class training, opportunity to pay for college and advanced degrees, access to the best health care in the country, retirement plans and tax incentives, Navy Active Duty benefits are the most competitive out there.
 Peace of mind is right at your doorstep.